I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfndereferencedeviceobject.md

 Minidrivers access this method through the <b>DereferenceDeviceObject</b> member of the <a href="..\ks\ns-ks-bus_interface_reference.md">BUS_INTERFACE_REFERENCE</a> structure.

 When the PDO's reference count is 0, it becomes eligible for removal.
-Note that this condition does not guarantee removal.</p>
+Note that this condition does not guarantee removal.

 ## Requirements
 | &nbsp; | &nbsp; |